 Welcome to another era in Ocean County's past, one century ago this week!

-Let your mind wander as you consider life around November 25th, 1921, courtesy the New Jersey Courier weekly newspaper and Ocean County Library archives, and peppered with items of maritime interest (around a 15 minute read).
+Let your mind wander as you consider life around November 17th to December 1st, 1922, courtesy the New Jersey Courier and Ocean County Review weekly newspapers, from the Ocean County Library archives, and peppered with items of maritime interest (around a 20 minute read).

 BREVITIES AND EDITORIALS

 (written by NJ Courier editor, William H. Fischer, as he sat at his desk above Main Street near Washington Street; it was much like a collection of online social media updates seen today)

 A little rain on Wednesday.